fortunejs/fortune/doc/CAVEATS.md

 # Caveats

 Using Fortune comes with some tradeoffs that arise from intentional design decisions.
-The adapters and serializers are designed to be standalone classes that implement a basic set of contracts.
-This makes the system flexible enough to be backed by anything from a text file to a distributed database, or doing I/O with a variety of formats, and this comes with trade-offs.

 ### What It Is Not